kamranahmedse/developer-roadmap/src/data/guides/devops-shift-left-testing.md

 Adopting Shift-Left testing in your development process comes with several challenges, particularly related to resources and cultural resistance, which may overshadow the advantages it offers.
 To successfully implement Shift-Left testing, consider the following strategies:

 - **Promote a testing-first mindset** and encourage cross-functional collaboration between your teams with an emphasis on shared ownership of the product.
-- **Invest in training and skill development** focused on test automation, CI/CD, and other DevOps practices.
+- **Invest in training and skill development** focused on test automation, CI/CD, and other [best practices in DevOps](https://roadmap.sh/devops/best-practices).
 - **Choose tools that align with your organization’s needs** and integrate seamlessly within your budget.
 - **Start small** with a feature or pilot project, then gradually scale across the entire product chain.
 This approach will give your team the flexibility and the time to learn and refine strategies.
 - **Regularly conduct risk assessments** to identify areas for improvement and implement corresponding mitigation strategies.